 Sue has traveled in many parts of the world, including living in Chile for a year and traveling in Belgium, Bermuda, Bolivia, Canada, Costa Rica, Ecuador, England, France, Italy, Mexico, Peru, Portugal, Puerto Rico, Russia, and across the United States numerous times.
 She finds southern Utah to be the most beautiful place she has been.

 Sue has written a reader's theater play of African American poetry and a science fiction story.

 Sue and John met as dancers while Sue directed Teen Two-Step and Worldance, arranging cultural exchanges between Vermont teenage dancers and teenagers in Russia, England, Newfoundland, and Costa Rica.
 Sue formed Galopede to present traditional New England dance in period costume at local venues, and danced in France, Belgium, Ecuador, Canada and New England with the Green Mountain Volunteers.
-She directed cultural exchanges with younger dancers from India, Mexico, Bulgaria, and Japan with their Vermont counterparts.
+She directed cultural exchanges between younger dancers from India, Mexico, Bulgaria, and Japan and their Vermont counterparts.
 Sometimes, she teaches international folk dance at the Old Schoolhouse Common to local people of all ages.